 Types of Siding

 Siding is important, but how do you choose which type to get for your home?
-There are several types of siding, each using different materials and coming with their own pros and cons.
+There are several types of replacement siding, each using different materials and coming with their own pros and cons.
 But ultimately, the right siding for your home depends on your priorities and needs.
 Here’s a brief overview of siding types so you can make an informed decision:

 Wood is the oldest and most recognizable siding type.
 It’s visually appealing and long-lasting – especially if maintained properly.
 The downside is it does require upkeep with regular washing and re-finishing.

-The most popular siding type in America, vinyl is a versatile option that comes in a wide variety of colors and is just as versatile as wood.
+The most popular siding type in America, vinyl siding is a versatile option that comes in a wide variety of colors and is just as versatile as wood.
 It’s also inexpensive and easy to maintain, so vinyl siding will last a long time with very little work.

 Fiber cement is a recycled synthetic material that resembles wood and has become popular in recent years.
 It is heavy, however, making it difficult to work with.
 There have also been issues with finishes on fiber cement products, so the longevity has been a concern.
 Composition of the product has also raised flags over the years, with materials that may prove detrimental to one’s health.